kennyphan02/Coding-Notes/Linux/Basic commands.md

 	- If you want to see contents of other directories:	``` ls absolutepath  i.e s /home/kenny
 	- `ls -r` will list all files in all sub-directories.

+- CAT
+	- Concatenation
+	- used to list the contents of a file  (i.e cat file.txt)
+	- Can be used to concatenate files too.
+	- cat > file.txt creates a new file with content in it
+	- cat file1 file 2 > file3 joins file1 and file2 together and stores the output in file3